lardnix/MetalOS/README.md

 Some TODOs that i have in my mind.

 - [ ] Full FAT12 support (read, write, update, delete...).
-- [ ] Be able to load programs from file.
-- [ ] An equivalent to 'cat' command to show file content.
 - [ ] A tiny text editor for write something.

 ## How to Build